danfickle/openhtmltopdf/README.md

 FAQ
 ===
++ OPEN HTML TO PDF is tested with OpenJDK 7 and Oracle JDK 8.
 + No, you can not use it on Android or Google App Engine.
 + Flowing columns are not implemented.
 + No, it's not a web browser, although the 'browser' example is pretty impressive.